January 11-12, 18-19, 25-26 and February 1-2, 8-9, and 15-23

 Times: The Village will be open 9:30 am to 4:00 pm

-Cost: Included with standard daytime admission, a season pass, or Village membership.
+Cost: Included with standard daytime admission or Village membership.
 SAVE $2.50 per Adult, Senior, or Youth standard daytime admission ticket by purchasing your tickets online instead of at the door!
 Cannot be combined with other discounts.

 Village CommonBuy Daytime Admission Tickets